La Guerra di Troja (1961)

 • Steve Reeve biography - on screen text, German only.

-• Bonus trailers for the NEW releases of Iguana with a Tongue of Fire, Rome Armed to the Teeth and Almost Human.
+• Bonus trailers for the N.E.W releases of Iguana with a Tongue of Fire, Rome Armed to the Teeth and Almost Human.

 Region Region 2 (UK, Europe) - PAL